Three Dots Then Nothing

 The Choreography of Hesitation

-To build compelling subtext in romance, we have to look closely at the mechanics of how desire is interrupted.
-The sudden disappearance of a typing bubble is a visual grammar of aborted desire.
-It tells the observing character—and the reader—that a boundary was approached, perhaps even touched, before the sender’s nerve failed them.
+To build compelling subtext in romance, look closely at the mechanics of interrupted communication.
+The sudden disappearance of a typing bubble may become a visual grammar of hesitation.
+It tells the observing character only that composition stopped; desire, fear, distraction, and technical interruption remain interpretations supplied by context.

 When we observe this digital micro-tragedy on the page, we are engaging with a profoundly modern form of vulnerability.
 In digitally mediated communication, synchronous messaging cues can make writing feel socially immediate, turning a private act into a shared moment of anticipation (Baron).